 There’s no quicker fix than a can of paint.
 Use it to give new life to dingy wood furniture.
 Try a new color in your bedroom or bathroom.
 Or just paint the ceiling a soft sky blue.
 HGTV has 50 ideas for DIY projects requiring just a single can of paint.

-If you can’t afford to splurge on a can of paint, try these cheap sources for paint:
+If you can’t afford to buy a can of paint at the hardware store, try these cheap sources for paint:

 - Find a Habitat for Humanity ReStore near you.

 - On your local Craigslist, search at the top left of the home page for “paint.”